md-toybur-rahman/Md-Toybur-Rahman/README.md

 - Conducted project testing and issue identification.
 - Interacted with clients to gather requirements and relay them to the development team.

-**Front End Developer (Internship)**
-*Universal IT Institute*
-*October 2023 - October 2023*
-- Engaged in front-end development with Python and Django.
-- Focused on learning and applying new technologies through video tutorials.

 ---

 ### Skills